araujo88/BitLDC/README.md

  - Accessibility: Must consider individuals who might have difficulty complying with regular digital transactions due to age, health, or access to technology.

-The inclusion of a proof of life mechanism in the BitDC protocol would significantly enhance its reliability and security.
-It would help prevent false death certifications while ensuring the system remains user-centric and adaptable to individual needs and circumstances.

 # Future Directions

 ## Enhanced Privacy and Security